-If you’re a Labour Party member, please click here to add your name to this statement.
-Labour & Palestine is supported by Aslef, CWU, NUM, TSSA, Unison and Unite.
+If you’re a Labour Party member, you can add your name here to our founding statement below.
+Labour & Palestine is supported by Aslef, BFAWU, CWU, NUM, TSSA, Unison and Unite.

 An ethical foreign policy for Labour must have securing freedom, justice and equality for the people of Palestine as a priority issue.
 This must be done within an anti-racist framework based on the principles of equality, human rights and international law.